EdoLabWorks/Node-WebSocket-SPA/README.md

 # NodeJS-Websocket-SPA
 An experimental single page application using websocket.

-A responsive SPA using HTML, CSS, Javascript or JQuery in the front-end.
+A responsive SPA using only HTML, CSS, Javascript or JQuery in the front-end.

 As usual we will evaluate it using CRUD operations in the back-end connecting to SQL Express server using Entity Framework Code-First Approach and a NodeJS MongoDB.